3D-rendered coronavirus with spike proteins.

 The Spread of Coronavirus

 When you contact an infected person, the virus can be transmitted through the droplets of bodily fluids dispersed in the air.
 Coughing or sneezing can enable the transfer of mucus or saliva to you.
-You can pick them up by touching infected surfaces and then to your face.
+You can pick them up by touching infected surfaces and your face.
 Scientists provide that sneezes and coughs can travel several feet.
 This can also get suspended in the air for up to 10 minutes.

 Worldwide Response to Coronavirus